top of page

 But the point is here that my brother and sister and I craved the times when we were alone at our grandparents’ house and not in trouble or required to follow orders, and we’d play cards on our own like Uno or Skip-Bo, we’d play board games like Sorry or Trouble for hours, or turn down the TV quiet so no one could hear and watch a baseball game, or we’d walk around the college campus next door and look for aluminum cans to recycle for cash or buy Lemonheads in the vending machine or play around the outdoor Shakespeare stage that was empty in daytime or play in this little stream nearby and damn it up with smooth rocks.
 Or we’d look forward to the times when we had things planned in the evening with our parents like going up to the cabin and shooting rifles, that way our parents were around instead of visiting their old high school friends and such in town as they did in the daytime, and we felt like our parents were sort of intermediaries with our grandparents to help us relate to them.

 That night when it was time for the news, Mom went to pick up Shauna at the rink, and no one was worried, in fact it just meant more ice cream for the rest and then we went to bed as usual and still Shauna and Mom were not home.
 The next morning it was clear something had changed but we didn’t know what, Shauna was late for breakfast, and it seemed like whenever Brian and I came into the room it was quiet and when we left there was talking.
 And then we knew for sure something was weird because later a police car parked outside and Shauna went out with Mom and Dad for a while and Grandma and Grandpa were so stern we didn’t dare even ask.
 And Shauna took like three showers that day.
 Later that night at dinner Brian and I were talking about the soccer tournament back home that was coming up and how his team the Owls were favored and my team the Cobras were pretty good in a younger division.
-And Mom and Dad were sort of talking about one of them driving me and Brian home and the other one staying down in Cedar City for a while with Shauna and then Grandpa laid his huge hand on the table.
+And Mom and Dad were sort of talking weird about one of them driving me and Brian home and the other one staying down in Cedar City for a while with Shauna and then Grandpa laid his huge hand on the table.

 And when Grandpa talked he’d use his big right index finger to sort of keep the pace of the conversation, and he’d draw an invisible circle on the table over and over, and his hand was so big from farming I felt bad for the table and it seemed like if Grandpa wanted to he could carve right into the wood with his finger.
 And he told a story of being in sheep camp one winter in Nevada in the 1930s and how the earth was froze over with ice, well below zero, and the truck wouldn’t start and how he and the other two sheepherders, who were Mexicans, were low on provisions and it was too cold to take out a horse and how they kept taking turns talking about one man walking out of there and getting help and coming back for the other two, but time and time again they decided against it and stayed together night after night, gradually eating less and less and then nothing, but having plenty of fire they kept on a large sheet of metal atop the snow, and waiting it out together until the thaw and how the only thing that kept their spirits up was a big water pot, and they’d continually fill it will snow to boil for water and then remove it and let it cool a bit and use a big ladle to take a scoop and pass it around and share water from the same scoop again and again and how the heat of the fire and the pot atop the metal sheet naturally melted the snow and ice round about and under so that over time the area where they stood adjacent the fire was two feet then three feet then four feet down below the level of the frost-covered earth and one of the Mexicans announced that they had made a caldera.